tc39/proposal-smart-pipelines/readme.md

 ### Grammar parameters
 <details>
-<summary>In the ES standard, the rules for expressions are often parameterized
+<summary>In the ES standard, the rules that produce expressions are often parameterized
-with three flags, which are then recursively passed into their constituent rules.</summary>
+with three flags, which are then recursively passed into their constituent rules.
+These parameters thus must also be used by the new rules in this proposal.</summary>

 * **`In`**: Whether the current context allows the [`in` relational operator][], which is false only in the headers of [`for` iteration statements][].